 - Managing stress

-- Getting adequate amounts of rest in order to reduce fatigue
+- Getting adequate amounts of rest to reduce fatigue.

-If further treatment is required, a type of medication called a beta-blocker - most commonly propranolol (Cardinolol or Apo-propranolol) may be prescribed.
-Beta-blockers prevent the action of adrenaline and reduce the severity of tremors.
+If further treatment is required, a type of medication called a beta-blocker - most commonly propranolol - may be prescribed.
+Beta-blockers inhibitthe action of adrenaline and reduce the severity of tremors.
 They tend to work best for hand tremors.
-Other forms of medications, such as certain anti-seizure and sedative medications, may also be used to relieve symptoms.
-They may be used in combination with the beta-blocker.
+Anti-seizure medications - most commonly primidone - may be effective in people who do not respond to beta blockers.
+Sedative medications may be beneficial in people for whom anxiety worsens their tremors.

 This is only considered in very severe, disabling cases, where all other forms of treatment have been unsuccessful.
-Surgery involves operating on an area of the brain called the thalamus.
+Surgery involves operating on (thalamotomy) or electrical stimulation of (deep brain stimulation) an area of the brain called the thalamus.
 The thalamus is involved in the control of movement and surgery to this area can reduce the severity of tremors.